 Your missing files and folders could be hidden somewhere on your computer occasionally.
 At this time, you ought to show hidden files and folders to make them visible again.

-4. Files Have Been Moved to Another Place
+Reason 4: Files Have Been Moved to another Place

 Situation: if you find certain files are gone from the original location after you’ve finished Windows 10 upgrade.
 Don’t be anxious, they may not disappear from your computer; in most cases, they are only moved to another location on the hard drive.